 In order to graduate, students must complete the required application for degree form.
-Mr. Viso sends an email with specific directions and examples to the SIS-O list approximately 4 weeks prior to the Graduate School deadlines for the degree applications.
-For example, if the Graduate School deadline for the Fall 1 term is September 1, Mr. Viso will send the directions in early August.
-If forms are not submitted on time, the student may not graduate until the following term.
+Mr. Viso sends an email with specific directions and examples to the SIS List approximately 4 weeks prior to the Graduate School deadlines for the degree applications.
+For example, if the Graduate School deadline for a fall semester is September 1, Mr. Viso will send the directions in early August.